-33.9 Relevance of Documents
+33.12 Removal of Documents

-- A. Written reprimands will be deemed irrelevant in progressive discipline decisions after three (3) years if: - 1.
-Circumstances do not warrant a longer period of relevance; and - 2.
-There has been no subsequent discipline. - B. Records of disciplinary actions involving reductions in pay, suspensions or demotions, and written reprimands not deemed irrelevant after three (3) years will be deemed irrelevant after six (6) years if:

-- 1. Circumstances do not warrant a longer period of relevance; and - 2.
-There has been no subsequent discipline. - C. Nothing in this Section will prevent the Employer from complying with RCW 43.101.135.
+- A. Written reprimands will be removed from an employee's personnel file after three (3) years if: - 1.
+Circumstances do not warrant a longer retention period; - 2.
+There has been no subsequent discipline; and - 3.
+The employee submits a written request for its removal. - B. Records of disciplinary actions involving reductions in pay, suspensions or demotions, and written reprimands not removed after three (3) years will be removed after six (6) years if: - 1.
+Circumstances do not warrant a longer retention period; - 2.
+There has been no subsequent discipline; and - 3.
+The employee submits a written request for its removal. - C. Nothing in this Section will prevent the Employer from agreeing to an earlier removal date, unless to do so would violate RCW 41.06.450.